-According to Georges Kastner (composer with a special interest in the instrumental inventions of Adolphe Sax) The Royal Music Academy orchestra in 1851 was composed like following (family of brass instruments) : 4 french horns, 2 trumpets, 1 keyed trumpet, 2 valve cornets, 3 trombones et 1 ophicleide.
+According to Georges Kastner (composer with a special interest in the instrumental inventions of Adolphe Sax) The Academy Orchestra in 1851 was composed like following (family of brass instruments) : 4 french horns, 2 trumpets, 1 keyed trumpet, 2 valve cornets, 3 trombones et 1 ophicleide.

 The musical importance of the valves and the new chromatic possibilities showed in the more lyrical and melodious music for trumpet.
 The parts became even higher and higher, and reached their maximum in the opera Parsifal by Wagner (1882), where a lyrical solo reaches the high C, and even: to be played sehr zart. (very soft and tender).
 That is possibly why (and maybe under influence of the cornet) the Bb-trumpet was used more and more.
 It was more secure in the high notes and the sound was more clear and brilliant.
 On the other hand, the Bb-trumpet’s sound was a bit thin, so in groups of 3 or 4 trumpets, the F-trumpet stayed on the lower parts.

 AMERICAN F-TRUMPET, BOSTON, ca.1900 WITH CROOK to Eb